 2. Is dry mouth a serious problem?

-Dry mouth is not a serious illness in itself.
-However, sometimes it is a symptom of another underlying medical condition that needs treatment.
-It can also lead to complications such as tooth decay.
+Dry mouth is not a serious illness on its own.
+However, it can indicate an underlying medical condition that requires treatment.
+It may also lead to complications such as tooth decay.

 3. Why is my mouth dry when I drink a lot of water?